 A new accessible lavatory block for visitors was prefabricated, clad in Corten steel and lowered into position between two of the blast walls; the air source heat pump has a similar enclosure.
 Internal and external decorations have been carefully matched to the original colours, leaving some of the original finishes and fittings visible.

-A new exhibition has been installed by PLB telling the fascinating story of radar in all its detail and the building has now been re-opened to the public.
+A new exhibition was installed by PLB telling the fascinating story of radar in all its detail and the building is open to the public.

 The construction process can be viewed here.